PaulMuniu/Phase-4-Group-Project/README.md

 - Renaming and Conversion -
 Standardized column names and data types.

-- Feature Engineering - Return on Investment (ROI) Calculated ROI for each zip code to identify top-performing areas.
+- Feature Engineering - Return on Investment (ROI);
+Calculated ROI for each zip code to identify top-performing areas.

 - Checking for Outliers -